flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-M3201A/Keysight-M3201A.md

 </TabItem>
 <TabItem value="QCodes Community" label="QCodes Community">

-To connect to a Keysight M3201A RF Signal Generator using Qcodes Community, you can use the following Python script:
+To connect to a Keysight (Agilent) M3201A RF Signal Generator using Qcodes Community, you can use the following Python script:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_M3201A import Keysight_M3201A